Burnside High School Burnside High School

 Entry requirements: Have a keen interest in Fashion and Textiles and be able to demonstrate basic construction skills.

-Year 13 Textiles Technology is a course that focuses on fostering creativity and critical thinking in a project-based learning environment.
+Year 13 Fashion Design Technology is a course that focuses on fostering creativity and critical thinking in a project-based learning environment.
 The course is designed to provide students with the opportunity to design authentic and contemporary products in the ever-changing field of textiles.
 It serves as a broad introduction to developing students' thinking, design skills, and practical abilities within the specialised area of fashion.

-Building upon the knowledge gained in Year 12 Textiles Technology, students utilise their prior learning to create outcomes that meet the requirements of NCEA Level 3 achievement standards in the context of fashion.
+Building upon the knowledge gained in Year 12 Fashion Design Technology, students utilise their prior learning to create outcomes that meet the requirements of NCEA Level 3 achievement standards in the context of fashion.
 The projects undertaken in this course cover various skills, including fashion design, garment construction, pattern adaptation, fashion illustration, outcome design, and development.

 The course encourages students to push boundaries, think innovatively, and critically analyse their ideas.
 Access to state-of-the-art equipment, such as innovative design software, laser cutters, computer-guided embroidery machines, high-precision Cricut cutting machines, photo-sensitive multi-layered screen printing tools, and industrial-quality sewing machines, allows students to explore and utilise the latest technologies in their projects.